Qatar Airways to ferry key medical aid to India free of charge

-New Delhi, April 29 (IANS) Qatar Airways on Thursday said it will ferry key medical aid and equipment to India from global suppliers free of charge.
+New Delhi: Qatar Airways on Thursday said it will ferry key medical aid and equipment to India from global suppliers free of charge.

 The airline intends to transport 300 tonnes of aid from across its global network to Doha where it will be flown in a three-flight cargo aircraft convoy directly to destinations in India "where it is most desperately needed".